tw-haiven/haiven/README.md

         ghcr.io/tw-team-ai/team-ai:main
 ```

+Please note that while this local mode is great for getting a taste of the application, the prompts in our knowledge pack are currently only tested with the AWS, Azure and Google models listed [here](https://github.com/tw-team-ai/team-ai/blob/main/app/config.yaml), and might not work as well with the open models loaded with Ollama.

 ## Why?

 The product and tooling space around coding assistance is relatively mature, in the sense that it is possible to see value already today, and some of the products are already adopted in large enterprises.